pepmartinez/keuss/README.md

   ```

 ### Shutdown process
 It is a good practice to call close(cb) on the factories to release all resources once you're done, or at shutdown if you want your shutdowns clean and graceful; also, you should loop over your queues and perform a drain() on them before calling close() on their factories: this will ensure any un-consumed data is popped, and any unwritten data is written.
-Also, it'll ensure all your (local) waiting consumers will end (on 'cancel' error)
+Also, it'll ensure all your (local) waiting consumers will end (on 'cancel' error).

-Factories do not keep track of the created Queues, so this can't be done internally as part of the close(); this may change in the future
+Factories do not keep track of the created Queues, so this can't be done internally as part of the close(); this may change in the future.

 ### Working with no signallers
 Even when using signallers, get operations on queue never block or wait forever; waiting get operations rearm themselves
 every 15000 millisec (or whatever specified in the *pollInterval*).
 This feature provides the ability to work with more than one process
-without signallers, geting a maximum latency of *pollInterval* millisecs, but also provides a safe backup in the event of signalling loss
+without signallers, getting a maximum latency of *pollInterval* millisecs, but also provides a safe backup in the event of signalling loss.

 ## Bucket-based backends
-Up to version 1.4.X all backends worked in the same way, one element at a time: pushing and popping elements fired one or more operations pero element on the underlying storage.
-This means teh bottleneck would end up being the storage's I/O; redis and mongo both allow quite high I/O rates, enough to work at thousands of operations per second.
-Still, the limit was there
+Up to version 1.4.X all backends worked in the same way, one element at a time: pushing and popping elements fired one or more operations per element on the underlying storage.
+This means the bottleneck would end up being the storage's I/O; redis and mongo both allow quite high I/O rates, enough to work at thousands of operations per second.
+Still, the limit was there.

 Starting with v1.5.2 keuss includes 2 backends that do not share this limitation: they work by packing many elements inside a single 'storage unit'.
-Sure enough, this adds some complexity and extra risks, but the throughput improvement is staggering: on mongodb it goes from 3-4 Ktps to 35-40Ktps, and the bottleneck shifted from mongod to the client's cpu, busy serializing and deserializing payloads
+Sure enough, this adds some complexity and extra risks, but the throughput improvement is staggering: on mongodb it goes from 3-4 Ktps to 35-40Ktps, and the bottleneck shifted from mongod to the client's cpu, busy serializing and deserializing payloads.

 Two bucked-based backends were added, both based on mongodb: bucket-mongo and bucket-mongo-safe.
-Both are usable, but there is little gain on using fhe first over the second: bucket-mongo was used as a prototyping area, and although perfectly usable, it turned out bucket-mongo-safe is better in almost every aspect: it provides better guarantees and more features, at about the same performance
+Both are usable, but there is little gain on using fhe first over the second: bucket-mongo was used as a prototyping area, and although perfectly usable, it turned out bucket-mongo-safe is better in almost every aspect: it provides better guarantees and more features, at about the same performance.

 ### bucket-mongo-safe
 In addition to the general options, the factory accepts the following extra options:
 * bucket_max_size: maximum number of elements in a bucket, defaults to 1024
 * bucket_max_wait: milliseconds to wait before flushing a push bucket: pushes are buffered in a push bucket, which are flushed when they're full (bucket_max_size elements).
-IF this amont of millisecs go by and the push bucket is not yet full, it is flushed as is.
-Defaults to 500
+If this amount of millisecs go by and the push bucket is not yet full, it is flushed as is.
+Defaults to 500.
 * reserve_delay: number of seconds a bucket keeps its 'reserved' status when read from mongodb.
-Defaults to 30
+Defaults to 30.
 * state_flush_period: changes in state on each active/read bucket are flushed to mongodb every those milliseconds.
-Defaults to 500;
+Defaults to 500.
 * reject_delta_base, reject_delta_factor: if no call to ko provide a next_t, the backend will set one using a simple grade-1 polynom, in the form of reject_delta_factor * tries + reject_delta_base, in millisecs.
 They default to 10000 and ((reserve_delay * 1000) || 30000) respectively
 * reject_timeout_grace: number of seconds to wait since a bucket is reserver/read until it is considered timed out; after this, what is left of the bucket is rejected/retried.
 Defaults to (reserve_delay * 0.8)
-* state_flush_period: flush intermediate state chenges in each active read bucked every this amount of millisecs
+* state_flush_period: flush intermediate state changes in each active read bucked every this amount of millisecs

 bucket-mongo-safe works by packing many payloads in a single mongodb object:
 * at push() time, objects are buffered in memory and pushed (inserted) only when bucket_max_size has been reached or when a bucket has been getting filled for longer than bucket_max_wait millisecs.
 * Then, at pop/reserve time full objects are read into mem, and then individual payloads returned from there.
 Both commits and pops are just marked in memory and then flushed every state_flush_period millisecs, or when the bucked is exhausted
-* Therefore, buckets remain unmodified since they are created in terms of the payloads theu contain: a pop() or commit/ok would only mark payloads inside buckets as read/not-anymore-available, but buckets are never splitted nor merged
+* Therefore, buckets remain unmodified since they are created in terms of the payloads they contain: a pop() or commit/ok would only mark payloads inside buckets as read/not-anymore-available, but buckets are never splitted nor merged

-Thus, it is important to call drain() on queues of this backend: this call ensures all pending write buckes are interted in mongodb, and also ensures all in-memory buckets left are completely read (served through pop/reserve)
+Thus, it is important to call drain() on queues of this backend: this call ensures all pending write buckets are interted in mongodb, and also ensures all in-memory buckets left are completely read (served through pop/reserve)

-Also, there is little difference in performance and I/O between pop and reserve/commit; performance is no loner a reason to prefer one over the other
+Also, there is little difference in performance and I/O between pop and reserve/commit; performance is no longer a reason to prefer one over the other.

 #### Note on scheduling
 Scheduling on bucket-mongo-safe is perfectly possible, but with a twist: the effective mature_t of a message will be the oldest in the whole bucket it resides in.
 This applies to both insert and rollback/ko.
-In practice this is usually not a big deal, since anyway the mature_t is a 'not before' time, and that's all Keuss (or any other queuing middleware) would guarantee
+In practice this is usually not a big deal, since anyway the mature_t is a 'not before' time, and that's all Keuss (or any other queuing middleware) would guarantee.

 ### bucket-mongo
 This is a simpler version of buckets-on-mongodb, and to all purposes bucket-mongo-safe should be preferred; it does not provide reserve, nor schedule.
-It is however a tad faster and lighter on I/O
+It is however a tad faster and lighter on I/O.

 It is provided only for historical and educational purposes

 ## Examples
-A set of funcioning examples can be found inside the *examples* directory
+A set of funcioning examples can be found inside the *examples* directory.